Parties and social events with autistic children

-A Social Story™ about the party could be a good first step.
-You might focus the story on something specific like how to take turns, or how to behave when someone else wins a game.
-You could also ask the party hosts what they’re planning, and use a visual schedule to show your child what’s going to happen when.
+A social story about the event or a visual support could be a good first step.
+You could focus the story or visual support on something specific, like how to take turns or how to react when someone else wins a game.
+Or you could ask the party hosts what they’re planning and use a visual support to show your child what’s going to happen when.

-Role-plays are another good way to prepare your child for a party.
-For example, you and your child could role-play some of the things that will happen at the party – for example, arriving, saying hello or taking turns.
+Role-plays are another good way to prepare your child for the event.
+For example, you and your child could role-play some of the things that will happen – for example, arriving, saying hello or taking turns.

 Video-modelling can also help.
-You can buy ready-made videos to help your child learn social skills, like how to behave appropriately at a birthday party.
-Making your own videos is also an option.
+You can buy ready-made videos to help your child learn social skills like taking turns.
+You could also make your own videos.

-Planning is the key to holding a successful party for your child with autism spectrum disorder (ASD).
+Planning is the key to holding a successful party for your autistic child.
 Other parents have found these ideas helpful:

 - Plan for a short party with a clear structure.

-- Give the party a theme based on your child’s special interests.
+- Give the party a theme based on your child’s interests.